jonathonklem/help.managememberships.com/docs/membership/membership-levels.md

 - Indicates whether this membership auto-renews (i.e., subscription).
 - If disabled, you can set:
   - **Expiration Days** – How long the membership lasts before expiring.
+  - **Number of Check-ins** *(fixed-term only)* – Sets a fixed allowance of check-ins for the membership.
+    - This number is added to the member’s **check-in quota** and is deducted when registering them for classes.
+    - Useful for packages like private training or limited-session programs where the membership is not time-based but usage-based.

 ---